4awpawz/buster/README.md

 1. replaces references in files to original files names with their MD5 hash-based file names

-1. outputs a manifest to buster.manifest.json
+1. optionally outputs a manifest file to buster.manifest.json

 1. can restore your project back to its original state

-1. configurable via the command line, .buster.json, package.json and your own scripts
+1. intuitive configuration via the command line, .buster.json, and package.json

+1. scriptable

-1. scriptable and easily integrates into your projects and workflow
+1. integrates into your projects and workflows

-## installation
+## Installation
+    # installing globally
+    npm install -g @4awpawz/buster

     # installing locally
     npm install --save-dev @4awpawz/buster

-    # installing globally
-    npm install -g @4awpawz/buster

-## operational directives
+## Operational directives
-Buster employs a concept called *Operational Directives*, abbreviated *ods*, to direct the operations it performs on files.
-Each operational directive is comprised of 3 parts, as in *'input:operation:output'*:
+Buster employs a concept called an *Operational Directive*, abbreviated *od*, which you *declare* in your configuration and which Buster uses to direct the operations it performs on your project's files.
+Each od is comprised of 3 parts, an [input](#input), an [operation](#operation), and an [output](#output).

+### Input
-1. input - a relative path to one or more files.
+A relative path to one or more files.

 Supports *globs/wildcard* patterns.

-2. operation - a number, surrounded by colons (e.g. ":1:"), in the range of 1 to 3, which is used to indicate the set of *actions* that Buster performs on the file(s) identified by item 1 above.
+>__Important__ Buster assumes that all relative paths are relative to `process.cwd()`.

+>__Important__ Buster implements its *glob* support using node package __glob__.
+Please refer to node package [*glob*](https://www.npmjs.com/package/glob) should you need additional information on using globs with Buster.

+### Operation
+Indicates the *actions* that Buster is to perform on the od's input file(s).
+It is a number, surrounded by colons (e.g. ":1:").
 The following 3 operations are currently supported:

+#### :1:
+>__Important__ This operation should be used for files whose content is not to be searched for file names but whose own file names need to be hashed for cache busting purposes (i.e. `.jpg, .gif, etc.`).

+* Instructs Buster to save a copy of each of the od's input files to the od's output destination with a unique MD5 hash-based file name.

-    * :1: - Instructs Buster to create a copy of each input file using MD5 hash-based file names.
-The copied file's name will be *[original file name].[unique hash value].[original file type]* (e.g. `cat.[unique hash value].jpg`).
+* The format of each unique MD5 hash-based file name will be *[original file name].[unique hash value].[original file type]* (e.g. `cat.[unique hash value].jpg`).

+#### :2:
+>__Important__ This operation should be used for files whose content is to be searched for file names but whose own file names are not to be hashed (i.e. `index.html`).

-    * :2: - Instructs Buster to search each input file's content, replacing all references to file names with their corresponding hash-based file names.
-A backup of each input file is saved with a file name of *[original file name].buster-copy.[original file type]* (e.g. `./index.buster-copy.html`).
+* Instructs Buster to backup each of the od's input files in its current location with a file name of *[original file name].buster-copy.[original file type]* (e.g. `./index.buster-copy.html`) only if both the input file's path and output's destination path are the same.

+* Instructs Buster to then copy each of the od's input files to the od's output destination only if both the input file's path and output's destination path are different.

+#### :3:
+>__Important__ This operation should be used for files whose content is to be searched for file names and whose own file names need to be hashed for cache busting purposes (i.e. `.js, .scss, .css, etc.`).

-    * :3: - Instructs Buster to create a copy of each input file using a hash-based file name and to search each copied file's content, replacing all references to file names with their corresponding hash-based file names.
-The copied file's hash-based file name will be *[original file name].[unique hash value].[original file type]* (e.g. `app.[unique hash value].js`).
+* Instructs Buster to save a copy of each of the od's input files to the od's output destination with a unique MD5 hash-based file name.

+* The format of each unique MD5 hash-based file name will be *[original file name].[unique hash value].[original file type]* (e.g. `cat.[unique hash value].js`).

+### Output
-3. output - a relative path to where the output of the operation is to be saved.
-Supports *globs/wildcard* patterns.
+A relative path to where the files are to be saved.

 >__Important__ Buster assumes that all relative paths are relative to `process.cwd()`.

+>__Important__ When saving files to an od's output destination, Buster will make folders and their parents if needed.

 __example__ operational directive: